torryatco/Basilica/readme.md

 }
 ```

-Create a partial `_nav.scss` in the imports folder and cut and paste the nested nav block into it.
-Import the partial back into `styles.scss` with:
+Import the partial into `styles.scss` afer the other imports with:

 `@import 'imports/nav';`

 Examine the CSS in the browser's inspector.
 Note the mapping.

-One of the best things about nesting in SASS is how it allows you to organize media queries and keep them aligned with the selector.
+One of the best things about nesting in Sass is how it allows you to organize media queries and keep them aligned with the selector.

 _Cut_ the body rule from the responsive section of the CSS: